frdedynamics/ADA526/docs/How-to Guides/fusion360.md

 To 3D-print a part we must export it as a mesh in form of a .stl-file.
 [Export for 3D-printing](https://www.autodesk.com/certification/learn/module/exporting-for-3d-printing)

 ### Parametric sketching
-Parametric sketching is a powerful tool to create modifiable and reusable designs.
+[Parametric sketching](https://www.autodesk.com/learn/ondemand/curated/sketch-basics/5kns5wSM7JU0YhJlkDebCO) is a powerful tool to create modifiable and reusable designs.
 It can save you hours when you need to make changes to a complex design.
-[Parametric sketching](https://www.autodesk.com/learn/ondemand/curated/sketch-basics/5kns5wSM7JU0YhJlkDebCO)

-## Beginner Course
-Following [this course](https://help.autodesk.com/view/fusion360/ENU/courses/) can also be an option to get started.
+For an even deeper dive into the parametric modeling world you can check out [Configurations](https://www.autodesk.com/learn/ondemand/curated/configurations).

 ## Add-ins
 Fusion 360 has a lot of useful add-ins that can be installed.